vanruc/todoApp/README.md

 4. When you see the below info in your Console Window, todoApp was deployed and is running on your localhost server.
 ![](doc_img_src/run%20properly.png)

-If not, you may try to check and debug by yourself, or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
-You will get support from the [Skyve](https://skyve.org) team or any community team member.
+If not, you may try to debug by yourself to find the source of the problem, or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
+You will get support from the [Skyve](https://skyve.org) team or a community team member.

-5. Access TodoApp from Web Browser at [http://localhost:8080/todoApp](http://localhost:8080/todoApp)
+5. Access todoApp from Web Browser at [http://localhost:8080/todoApp](http://localhost:8080/todoApp)

 ![](doc_img_src/run%20todo%20app%20on%20browser.png)